What to know ahead of Super Tuesday

 HAMPTON ROADS, Va.
-(WRIC/wavy) — Virginians are gearing up for Super Tuesday — the most important day on the Democratic primary calendar.
+(WRIC/wavy) — Virginia and North Carolina are among 14 states gearing up for Super Tuesday — the most important day on the Democratic primary calendar.

 When is Super Tuesday?

 Super Tuesday is on March 3.
-Registered voters in 14 states across the nation, including Virginia, will vote for the Democratic presidential nominee.
+Registered voters in 14 states across the nation will vote for the Democratic presidential nominee.

 Who’s on the ballot?